Organization:Mansfield Richland County Public Library

 - MLS or MLIS from ALA-accredited university is required.
 Consideration will be given to candidates actively enrolled in the MLS/MLIS program with proof of current enrollment.

-- Coursework emphasis on media materials in a variety of formats is preferred.
+- Coursework emphasis on serving young adults is preferred.

 - Experience working in public library setting is preferred.